Ayush-kaithwas/SPACE-INVADERS/README.md

 * Press "f" to full the health
 * Press "q" to increase lives
+* Press "0" to Pause the music
+* Press "r" to Resume the music

 ### Don't delete any file it may crash the game